Title

 The Chief of the Philippine National Police has issued revised implementing rules and regulations for Republic Act No. 10591, establishing a comprehensive framework for the ownership, possession, and regulation of firearms and ammunition to enhance public safety and combat illegal firearms proliferation.

-The State's policy is to maintain peace and order, protect people from violence, and recognize the right of qualified citizens to self-defense through firearms when reasonable to repel unlawful aggression.
-It also aims to regulate ownership, possession, manufacture, dealing, and importation of firearms and ammunition to support law enforcement and stop illegal firearms proliferation.
+It emphasizes maintaining peace and order, protecting people from violence, and recognizing the right of qualified citizens to self-defense using firearms as a reasonable means to repel unlawful aggression—while regulating ownership, possession, carrying, manufacture, dealing in, and importation to stop proliferation of illegal firearms and related manufacture.

-A firearm refers to any handheld or portable weapon that expels or is designed to expel a projectile by means of the expansive force of gases from burning gunpowder or other combustion.
-The barrel, frame, or receiver is considered part of a firearm.
+A firearm is any handheld or portable weapon designed to expel a bullet/shot/slug/missile/projectile by expansive force of gases from burning gunpowder or similar combustion; for the law, the barrel, frame, or receiver is considered a firearm.

 Analyze Cases Smarter, Faster